Universal quantification makes automatic structures hard to decide: Introduction

 \section{Introduction}

 Quantifier elimination is a standard technique to decide logical theories.
-A logical theory $\T$ admits quantifier elimination whenever for every quantifier free conjunction of literals $\Phi(x,y_1,\ldots,y_n)$ of $\T$ there is a quantifier free formula $\Psi(y_1,\ldots,y_n)$ such that $\T \models \exists{x}. \Phi \leftrightarrow \Psi$.
+A logical theory $\cT$ admits quantifier elimination whenever for every quantifier free conjunction of literals $\Phi(x,y_1,\ldots,y_n)$ of $\cT$ there is a quantifier free formula $\Psi(y_1,\ldots,y_n)$ such that $\cT \models \exists{x}. \Phi \leftrightarrow \Psi$.
 Universal quantifiers can then be eliminated simply by applying the duality $\forall{x}. \Phi \equiv \neg (\exists{x}. \neg\Phi)$.
-If the formula $\Psi$ above is effectively computable then $\T$ is decidable.
+If the formula $\Psi$ above is effectively computable then $\cT$ is decidable provided that its quantifier-free fragment is decidable.
 For quantifier elimination procedures, the computationally most expensive step is the elimination of an existential quantifier, since negating a formula can be performed on a syntactic level.